semaphoreci/docs/docs/security/open-id-connect-gcloud.md

 ### Configure mappings and conditions

-In this step we are going to map fields from the Semaphore OIDC token to Google attributes, and then set up conditions under which the token is able to access the identity pool.
+In this step, we are going to map fields from a Semaphore OIDC token to Google attributes, and then set up conditions under which the token is able to access the identity pool.

-The combination of mappings and conditions is a powerful combination that allows you to set up various levels of access policies.
-To use the full power of this mechanism, refer to the Google Cloud documentation about [attribute mapping][gcloud-attr-mapping] and [condition mapping][gcloud-condition-mapping].
+The combination of mappings and conditions is a powerful technique that allows you to set up various levels of access policies.
+To use the full power of this mechanism, refer to the Google Cloud documentation on [attribute mapping][gcloud-attr-mapping] and [condition mapping][gcloud-condition-mapping].

-In the following example, you will configure Google Cloud to allow access to the previously created identity pool from the `main` branch of the `web` project.
+In the following example, you will see how to configure Google Cloud to allow access to a previously-created identity pool from the `main` branch of the `web` project.

 ``` bash